 Over the last few years, the main focus of adapting companies has been Millennials.
 Poor Generation Y has been wrongly labeled as “entitled,” “lazy” and “technology addicted.”
 But now the spotlight is shifting onto a new generation: Generation Z, or iGen.

-This shift is going to mean major changes for companies, especially technology service companies.
+This shift is going to mean major changes for technology service companies, especially those in the managed print space.
 Welcoming iGen into the working world is, obviously, going to pose changes to the technical side of your business in order to ensure that your company functions at the same tech savvy level where Gen Z runs their lives.

 Currently, the majority of Gen Z is still in the education system.
 But within the next decade, we will make up about one-fifth of the workforce.
 This shift is going to mean major changes for companies.
 So, get ready employers, because we are about to enter the workforce and we have a couple conditions when it comes to finding a job.

 A new generation: Gen Zers are vastly different than Millennials.

 As Baby Boomers exit the workforce and Gen Z enters, the ideals and culture of the workforce are going to undergo major changes.
 A pretty substantial shift in workplace ideologies took place when Millennials began to enter the workforce in the last 15 years or so.

 According to a study done by Adecco Staffing USA for Fortune, many Millennials aspire to be financially stable.
 This may be due to experiencing a detrimental economic recession in the 2000s, making job security and financial stability the most desirable traits to Millennials.

 Here is the good news about Gen Z: We are brand new to the adult world (having been born between 1995 and 2010), with many members of Gen Z still in school.
 We haven’t experienced any serious economic hardship in our lifetime (other than harrowing student loans), which means our must-haves in the workplace are enterprising and optimistic.